 Chapter/Appendix Contents 1 WebFOCUS Application Logic Describes the underlying logic of WebFOCUS that exists from the process of developing your application to the time a user launches a report request in a web browser and sees the results return to the browser.
-2 Managing Applications 3 Coding a User Interface Describes how to code a user interface with HTML and JavaScript.
+2 Managing Applications Describes how to work with Application Files, how to control the APP environment, and how to use APP methods to simplify the process of moving a user application from one platform to another.
+3 Coding a User Interface Describes how to code a user interface with HTML and JavaScript.
 4 Enhancing a User Interface Describes coding capabilities that extend the functionality and usability of an interface, including the display of reports in popular formats and the display of multiple reports on a single launch page.
 5 Managing Flow of Control in an Application Describes how to control the processing of a procedure with Dialogue Manager.
 6 Testing and Debugging a Procedure Describes how to diagnose problems encountered when running a procedure.
 7 Accessing a FOCUS Data Source Describes how to assign a logical name to a FOCUS data source.
 8 Customizing Your Environment Describes how to control your WebFOCUS Environment with the SET command.
-9 Defining and Allocating WebFOCUS Files Provides file allocation requirements for WebFOCUS operating systems, and describes how to assign a logical name to a file or device.

-Chapter/Appendix Contents 10 Euro Currency Support Describes how to create and use a currency data source to convert to and from the new euro currency.
+Chapter/Appendix Contents 9 Defining and Allocating WebFOCUS Files Provides file allocation requirements for WebFOCUS operating systems, and describes how to assign a logical name to a file or device.
+10 Euro Currency Support Describes how to create and use a currency data source to convert to and from the new euro currency.